cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 .. image:: images/Histogram_of_arrivals_per_minute.svg

-Associative array: arrays whose indices are arbitrary strings or other complicated objects。
+Associative array: arrays whose indices are arbitrary strings or other complicated objects.